munificent/craftinginterpreters/book/evaluating-expressions.md

 </aside>

-We add similar checking to the binary operators.
-In the interest of completeness, I'll run through them all.
+We need similar checking to the binary operators.
+Since I promised you every single line of code needed to implement the interpreters, I'll run through them all.

 Greater than: